ont-app/vocabulary/README.md

 #### `as-qname`

-Maps instances of the resource type to a [compact URI](https://en.wikipedia.org/wiki/CURIE) string embeddable in many RDF formats.
+This method maps instances of the resource type to a [compact URI](https://en.wikipedia.org/wiki/CURIE) string embeddable in many RDF formats.
 Where possible this will use the prefixes declared in `vann` metadata, but failing that it will fall back on a URI enclosed